www-py/wwwpy/README.md

 wwwpy dev
 ```

-If the current folder is empty, wwwpy will automatically create a demo project to help you explore its features right away.
+If the current folder is empty, wwwpy will ask you to select a quickstart project to help you explore its features right away.